 NICU

 Our Carol Jenkins Barnett Pavilion for Women and Children offers a Level III Neonatal Intensive Care Unit (NICU) to provide specialty care for infants, even those less than 1,000 grams.
-Our on-staff neonatologist works closely with our highly trained NICU nurses and respiratory therapists to deliver the most sophisticated care in a technologically advanced and nurturing environment.

 Visiting